 Recently I was asked what I thought has survived of ancient Celtic tradition in the same way that Yoga and Ayurvedic medicine have survived in ancient Indian tradition and Confucian philosophy and Acupuncture have survived in Chinese tradition.

-And the first thing that came into my mind was Free Will/Free Speech!
+And the first thing that came to my mind was Free Will/Free Speech!

 Any other condition could be defined as subjection, oppression, or slavery.